jvkersch/vpsearch/paper.md

 # Statement of need

-VPsearch is a light-weight Python package and command-line tool to perform fast but exact similarity search.
-Given a database of known sequences, it builds a so-called _vantage point tree_ [@1991-uhlmann-SatisfyingGeneralProximity;
+VPsearch is a light-weight Python package and command-line tool to perform similarity search.
+Unlike some of the approximate tools mentioned in the introduction, VPsearch can be seen as an exact similarity search implementation, taking the full sequence content into account (rather than a
+$k$-mer spectrum or other approximation).

+Given a database of known sequences, VPsearch builds a so-called _vantage point tree_ [@1991-uhlmann-SatisfyingGeneralProximity;
 @1993-yianilos-DataStructuresAlgorithms], a data structure that allows for similarity lookups in time proportional to the logarithm of the size of the database.
 For a set of unknown sequences, VPsearch is then able to query this